StaR-KVQA: Structured Reasoning Traces for Implicit-Knowledge Visual Question Answering: Introduction

 \stitle{Challenges and Our Approach.} The IK-KVQA setting simplifies system design and removes external dependencies, but also imposes stricter demands: the model must rely solely on its parameters to ground evidence, recall factual knowledge, and reason.
 In practice, MLLMs often behave as \emph{black boxes}---sometimes producing correct answers while intermediate descriptions are \emph{underspecified, weakly grounded, or inconsistent}.
 The absence of explicit, structured supervision on intermediate steps complicates analysis and can affect reliability.
 Concretely, IK-KVQA faces three core challenges: (1) \emph{Lack of explicit supervision}, since models are typically trained only on final answers while reasoning traces remain hidden; (2) \emph{Underspecified intermediate signals}, where predictions may lack consistently aligned stepwise descriptions; and (3) \emph{Potential overfitting}, as conventional fine-tuning can bias toward in-domain patterns with reduced robustness beyond the training distribution.

 To address these issues, we propose \textbf{\model}, which equips MLLMs with \emph{dual-path structured reasoning traces}.
-Rather than leaving reasoning fully implicit, \model\ supervises both symbolic relation paths and natural-language explanations as \emph{structured reasoning traces}, so that training signals better reflect how the model should connect visual cues and internal knowledge.
-We adopt \emph{relation paths} as the planning scaffold: relations are more stable and reusable than surface entities, admit a compact ontology shared across text and vision, and can be directly aligned with object- and scene-level attributes.
-These traces are intended as \emph{soft plans}, not rigid proofs: they highlight which entities and attributes are worth considering, while leaving the model free to flexibly compose the final explanation and answer.
+Instead of leaving reasoning implicit, \model\ supervises both symbolic relation paths and natural-language explanations, so training better reflects how models should connect visual cues with internal knowledge.
+We use \emph{relation paths} as planning scaffolds: relations are more stable than surface entities, share a compact ontology across text and vision, and align naturally with object- and scene-level attributes.
+These traces serve as \emph{soft plans} that highlight salient entities/attributes while keeping generation flexible.

-\model\ reuses a single open-source MLLM (e.g., Qwen2.5-VL-7B) to generate dual relation paths, compose explanations, and select the most consistent triplet, producing an augmented dataset with explicit reasoning traces.
-Fine-tuning on this dataset yields a task model that performs \emph{structure-aware self-distillation}: it learns not only from final answers, but also from intermediate reasoning signals (paths and explanations).
-This richer supervision provides a stronger inductive bias---guiding the model to connect visual cues with factual knowledge in a more stepwise manner---which reduces reliance on spurious shortcuts and improves answer accuracy.
-At inference, the fine-tuned model autoregressively generates reasoning and answers together in a single pass, providing coherent predictions without any external knowledge.
-Viewed broadly, \model\ extends self-distillation into the multimodal reasoning regime: unlike prior text-only formulations that distill final answers, our approach distills \emph{structured intermediate reasoning}, yielding stronger accuracy and more transparent stepwise behavior.

-In summary, our contributions are threefold: \begin{itemize} \item \textbf{Structured supervision for IK-KVQA.} We introduce \textbf{\model}, which replaces answer-only supervision with \emph{structured reasoning traces}: dual symbolic relation paths and path-grounded explanations that act as modality-aware planning scaffolds.
-This provides a stronger inductive bias for IK-KVQA than generic free-form rationales, while not constraining reasoning to any single fixed path.
+\model\ reuses a single open-source MLLM (e.g., Qwen2.5-VL-7B) to generate dual relation paths, compose explanations, and select the most consistent triplet, yielding an augmented dataset with explicit traces.
+Fine-tuning on it performs \emph{structure-aware self-distillation}, learning from both final answers and intermediate signals (paths + explanations).
+This supervision provides a stronger inductive bias, reducing shortcut reliance and improving accuracy.
+At inference, the fine-tuned model generates traces and answers in a single autoregressive pass without external knowledge.
+Overall, \model\ extends self-distillation to multimodal reasoning by distilling \emph{structured intermediate reasoning} rather than answer-only outputs.
+In summary, our contributions are threefold: \begin{itemize} \item \textbf{Structured supervision for IK-KVQA.} We introduce \textbf{\model}, replacing answer-only supervision with \emph{structured reasoning traces}: dual symbolic relation paths and path-grounded explanations as modality-aware scaffolds, without constraining reasoning to a single path.